Getting Started

 See also Recordings.

-Location of the default demo project
+Opening the default demo project again